John FischerChief Investment Officer

 David also has more than four years of experience in IT, consulting and engineering and holds a master's of health administration from Cornell University and a bachelor of science in manufacturing from WPI.

 Pablo is responsible for the analysis, structuring, and execution of debt, equity, and guarantee transactions as well as portfolio management in microfinance institutions (MFIs).
-In terms of portfolio management, he oversees some of the MFI investments in Latin America and Asia for the Accion Gateway Fund as well as the activities and credit guarantees for the Accion Global Bridge Fund.
-In addition to these responsibilities, Pablo serves as an alternate director on the Board of Banco Delta, a microfinance partner bank in Panama.
+In terms of portfolio management, he oversees some of the MFI investments in Latin America and Asia for the Accion Gateway Fund as well as the activities and credit guarantees for the Accion Bridge Guarantee Program.
+In addition to these responsibilities, Pablo serves as an alternate director on the Board of Accion's microfinance partner bank in Panama.

 Prior to joining Accion, Pablo worked for the Inter-American Development (IADB) Bank Group, first, as an associate financial analyst evaluating debt and equity transactions for small and mid-sized companies at the Inter-American Investment Corporation, and then as a senior consultant supporting the analysis, structuring, and execution of large-scale private infrastructure projects financing at the IADB’s Structured & Corporate Finance Department.
-Before moving to the US, Pablo worked as an Analyst for the Banking Regulatory & Supervision Authority in Peru where he developed an extensive experience in reporting, credit analysis, and risk management for bank and non-bank financial institutions.
+Before moving to the US, Pablo worked as an Analyst for the Banking Regulatory & Supervision Authority in Peru where he developed extensive knowledge and expertise in credit analysis and risk management for bank and non-bank financial institutions.

-Pablo holds a bachelor's in economics from the Universidad del Pacifico in Lima, Peru and a master's of business administration in finance from the Unviersity of Wisconsin.
+Pablo holds a bachelor's degree in economics from Universidad del Pacifico in Lima, Peru and an MBA in finance from the University of Wisconsin-Madison.
 He was born and raised in Lima and currently resides in Maryland.
 Pablo speaks English and Spanish.